face of a convex set

 given any line segment

-point of C.
+point of .

 This definition formalizes the notion of a face of a convex polygon or a convex polytope and generalizes it to an arbitrary convex set.
-For example, any point on the boundary of a closed unit disk in ℝ2 is its face (and an extreme point).
+For example, any point on the boundary of a closed unit disk in is its face (and an extreme point).

-Observe that the empty set and C itself are faces of C. These
+and itself are faces of .
+These

 faces are sometimes called improper faces, while other faces